 The short article below was written primarily for an Oregon state employee audience.
 As I understand, it will be appearing within newsletter sometime in the near future.
 I thought I'd offer a sneak peek, since most of my readers won't catch the internal newsletter.
+Here is an additional academic resource.

 When I started work at the Oregon Department of Revenue, the Internet was largely an unknown territory.
 A lot has changed since the late 1990s.
 Today, more than perhaps ever before, we need to adapt our communication to the audience at hand.
 Sometimes, we do this without thinking, but other times a conscious effort is necessary.
 What is adaptive communication, and how can we utilize it with greater efficiency?